Dishwasher vs hand washing: which is greener?

 How to hand-wash more efficiently

-- A split sink is the key to efficient hand-washing2.
+- If you're lucky enough to have one, a split sink is the key to efficient hand-washing2.
 Fill up one sink with hot water and (an eco-friendly) washing up liquid, and the other just with hot water.

-- Pre-soak your dishes in the sink of hot soapy water to loosen any stubborn dried-on bits.
+- Pre-soaking your dishes in the sink of hot soapy water loosens any stubborn dried-on bits.
 This saves your energy, as well as water, when it comes to scrubbing them clean!

-- Once the sink is full, there’s no need for a running tap which is wasteful.
+- Once the sink is full, there’s no need for a running tap.
 Just keep the dishes in the water to soak.

 - After they’ve soaked for a few minutes, get scrubbing!

-- Use the other sink of clean hot water for rinsing off the soap.
+- Use the other sink (if you have one) of clean hot water for rinsing off the soap.
 Again, no need to rinse under a running tap.

 - Either dry the dishes with a tea towel for a smear-free finish, or let them air dry.